Overview

 User Feedback

-This research highlighted that while the navigation menu is generally effective, there is room for improvement in category organization, label clarity, and item visibility.
+This research highlighted that while the navigation menu is generally effective, there is room for improvement in category organisation, label clarity, and item visibility.

 Testing the Women's/Men's Category Split